Humbly Homemade

 • In a large mixing bowl, beat the buttermilk, vegetable oil, Greek yogurt, eggs, granulated sugar, brown sugar, vanilla extract, lemon zest and fresh lemon juice.

-• In a small bowl, toss the diced strawberries with 1 tablespoon of all-purpose flour.
+• In a small bowl, toss the diced strawberries with 1 tablespoon of flour.

 • Gently fold the flour-coated diced strawberries and the strawberry jam into the cake batter.